 “I’ve invested in a piece of accounting software.
 It’s great and saves me so much time and money, meaning I don’t need an accountant now, right?’’

 Wrong.
-Lots of contractors assume they don’t need accountants if they’re using accounting software, but that’s not really the case.
+Lots of businesses assume they don’t need accountants if they’re using accounting software, but that’s not really the case.

-In this article, we’ll take a look at what accounting software is, why it certainly doesn’t remove the need for a contractor accountant and how, in actual fact, this technology can work in perfect harmony with an accountant.
+In this article, we’ll take a look at what accounting software is, why it certainly doesn’t remove the need for an accountant and how, in actual fact, this technology can work in perfect harmony with an accountant.

 What is accounting software?